-- 6.1 The Supplier will be expected to embody an open and positive approach, supporting the Home Office in: - 6.1.1 Progressing the DDaT profession, understanding all roles and helping to build our community; - 6.1.2 Working and assessing to appropriate standards: for instance, accessibility, the GDS service standard and our own community practices; and - 6.1.3 Improving our skills and approaches as well as keeping up to speed with the technology landscape. - 6.2 These behaviours will be required of all technical staff, regardless of their engagement terms.
-In addition, these roles are expected to display a number of key behaviours: - 6.2.1 Exhibit leadership across all roles, as appropriate.
-This will be expected to sit alongside core work delivering technical advice and producing technical artefacts (from code to presentations) as appropriate; - 6.2.2 Strong teamwork, which must cross organisational boundaries; - 6.2.3 An attitude of continuous improvement evangelising for new tools, approaches, or techniques across the Home Office; helping to improve and embed our strategic platforms across all portfolios; - 6.2.4 Joining our DDaT Professions, in this case the Technical Architecture community.
-Expecting a proportion of your time to be engaged in community-focussed events and the mentoring of other staff, actively encouraging, and supporting the onboarding of civil servant resources; - 6.2.5 Provide clear documentation on how the platform service offering works and provide training where appropriate, using HO (Home Office) tools and platforms as the primary source of data/information storage as directed; and
+- 6.1 The Supplier will be expected to embody an open and positive approach, supporting the Home Office in: - 6.1.1 Progressing the DDaT profession, understanding all roles and helping to build our community; - 6.1.2 Working and assessing to appropriate standards: for instance, accessibility, the GDS service standard and our own community practices; and

-- 6.3 We will also require all work undertaken to be in consideration of (and adhere to, where appropriate) our technical standards, particularly around: - 6.3.1 TDA (Technical Design Authority) Principals, Policies, and processes; - 6.3.2 Specific standards for each programme/product, for instance covering quality, lifecycle, or cost controls; - 6.3.3 Approval of applicable items through the Home Office TDA.
-Commit to undertake all activities required to gain TDA approval, as allowed for in specific work programmes; and - 6.3.4 Actively supporting assurance activities such as Service Assessments and, as necessary, and other ad-hoc audit/engagement work.
+- 6.1.3 Improving our skills and approaches as well as keeping up to speed with the technology landscape. - 6.2 These behaviours will be required of all staff, regardless of their engagement terms.
+In addition, these roles are expected to display several key behaviours: - 6.2.1 Exhibit leadership across all roles, as appropriate.
+This will be expected to sit alongside core work delivering Delivery Management services as appropriate; - 6.2.2 Strong teamwork, which must cross organisational boundaries; - 6.2.3 An attitude of continuous improvement evangelising for new tools, approaches, or techniques across the Home Office; helping to improve and embed our product centric approach across all portfolios; - 6.2.4 Joining our DDaT Professions, in this case the Delivery Management community.
+Expecting a proportion of your time to be engaged in community-focussed events and the mentoring of other internal staff, actively encouraging, and supporting the onboarding of civil servant resources; - 6.3 We will also require all work undertaken to be in consideration of (and adhere to, where appropriate) our profession standards, particularly around: - 6.3.1 Specific standards for each programme, for instance covering quality, lifecycle, or cost controls; - 6.3.2 Actively supporting assurance activities such as Service Assessments and, as necessary, other ad-hoc audit/engagement work.